geops/website/content/blog/zuri-hb-und-zuri-west/index.en.md

 ---
-title: Züri HB und Züri West
+title: Züri HB and Züri West
-summary: Das geOps-Team auf Betriebsausflug nach Zürich.
-Am bisher heissesten Tag des Sommers machten wir unseren Betriebsausflug.
-Das Orga-Team hatte für dieses Jahr den Züri HB und Züri West als Ziele ausgesucht.
+summary:  The geOps team on a company trip to Zurich.
+On the hottest day of the day of the summer we made our company trip.
+The Orga-Team had chosen Zurich HB and Zurich West as destinations for this year.
 cover: /images/blog/zuri-hb-und-zuri-west/XE2S4187.JPG
 created: 2016-06-22
-slug: zuri-hb-und-zuri-west
+slug: zuri-hb-and-zuri-west
 tags:
   - geops
   - team